-What’s more, so many other things can be integrated into your WordPress membership site.
+What’s more, so many other things can be integrated into your WordPress membership website.
 This includes things like affiliate tools, live chat, help desk software, your accounting system, gamification tools and progress trackers, discussion forums, and so much more.

-When you combine the tools and integration of a WordPress website, it becomes a much better site for users to use and a far easier site for you to manage and market.
+When you combine the tools and integration of a WordPress membership website, it becomes a much better site for users to use and a far easier site for you to manage and market.

-Lastly, WordPress membership websites give you full customisation of just about every tiny detail.
+WordPress membership websites give you full customisation of just about every tiny detail.
 We touched upon this earlier when talking about how you own the site, but it’s such an important point.

 The customisation is vital because you need this membership site to blend in well with your overall business brand while giving your members a unique experience.

 As you can imagine, this is a delicate balance to strike.
 It must offer features that your existing site doesn’t, and it has to retain your brand image still.